Scroll To See More Images

-4. Joico Color Balance Purple Shampoo

-I’ve been using this violet shampoos for years–even before I went blonde.
-This is so pigmented that it will stain your shower (trust me, it will), but that also means that it actually works, which is a price I’m willing to pay to keep my blonde nice and icy.
+is so pigmented that it will stain your shower (trust me, it will), but that also means that it actually works, which is a price I’m willing to pay to keep my blonde nice and icy.
 Like I said, this is also great if you’re a dark blonde or light brunette and want to brighten up your locks just a bit without resorting to bleach.

 Tigi’s O.G.
-Dumb Blonde shampoo has been around for years, and it’s remained a staple in salons and for at-home blonding maintenance for a reason.
+Dumb Blonde shampoo has been around for years, and it has remained a staple in salons and for at-home blonding maintenance for a reason.
 The ultra-pigmented formula deposits some serious brass-canceling effects without having to leave it on your hair for an eternity.
 While most purple shampoo tend to be drying (it’s the price you pay, unfortunately) Dumb Blonde is infused with Polyquaternium 10, which conditions hair and keeps frizz at bay.

-*Later crawl* **Scroll To See More Images**